 A number of drugs that enhance the function of NK cells have been approved to treat cancer.
 Dr Fewings will investigate if these drugs have the potential to be repurposed for use in people with MS, to improve the function of NK cells to kill EBV- infected cells or toxic immune cells.

-By comparing NK cells from people with and without MS, Dr Fewings has found that numbers of a specific type of immature NK cell are reduced in people with S. Across all NK cells, a marker of NK “killing power” was also reduced in MS, and a scientific manuscript describing this subset is currently in preparation.
+By comparing NK cells from people with and without MS, Dr Fewings has found that numbers of a particular subset of NK cells are reduced in people with MS. This suggests that the overall “killing power” of NK cells is reduced in people with MS.

 Dr Fewings has also generated a model system of EBV infection in the laboratory, where she can drive the EBV-infected cells to be susceptible to killing by NK cells.
 Her team is generating a large bank of EBV-infected cells, with matching NK cells also collected.
-Going forward, they will use this system to see whether NK cells from people with MS have reduced capacity to kill EBV-infected cells, and whether the killing capacity can be restored using current cancer therapies, which if successful, could inform the development of new therapies.
+Going forward, they will use this system to see whether NK cells from people with MS have reduced capacity to kill EBV-infected cells, and whether the killing capacity can be restored using current cancer therapies.
+If successful, this could inform the development of new therapies.

 Updated: 05 January, 2018